jhumelsine/jhumelsine.github.io/_posts/2023-09-21-strategy-design-pattern.md

 <img src="https://i0.wp.com/s802022855.onlinehome.us/wp-content/uploads/2014/12/settlers_settled.jpg" alt="Settlers of Catan" width = "75%" style="padding-right: 20px;">

 # Settlers of Catan Victory
 Victory is achieved in Settlers of Catan by acquiring Victory Points received via different criteria in the game.
 Players may use different strategies to receive these points.
-There’s more than one way to win this game.
+There are multiple ways to win this game.

 The Strategy Design Pattern supports multiple options as well.